phillip-haydon/philliphaydon.com/_posts/2012-09-25-my-volume-gets-lowered-reduced-when-swapping-applications-solution.md

 I have absolutely no idea who made this retarded feature but if I met them, I would like to think I would punch them in the face for all the pain they have caused me, of making me reformat my computer thinking I had somehow stuffed up my installation of the OS.

 Windows 7 and 8 have this feature which allows an application to take priority of the speakers.
-Meaning if you’re in Application A, and you’re playing music, and you swap to Application B, then B will reduce the volume of A so that itself can have louder volume.
+Meaning if you're in Application A, and you're playing music, and you swap to Application B, then B will reduce the volume of A so that itself can have louder volume.

 This is really annoying when you want to play music, and then you load up a game, and the music is drowned out by game sounds.